mvehar/Django-QuerySet-Model-pre-serializer/README.md

 # Django-QuerySet-serialize

-Basic serializer of Django models/QuerySets to object, which can be used for JSON conversion.
+Basic serializer of Django models/QuerySets to object/array, which can be used for JSON conversion.

+Used for Django 1.10.

 Use at yor own risk.
 Code is provided "as is".